snavohburmaa/Raffle-foundry-smart-contract-lottery/README.md

 #  Foundry Raffle

-A decentralized raffle smart contract using Chainlink VRF for provably fair random winner selection and Chainlink Automation for automated execution.
+A decentralized raffle smart contract using Chainlink VRF for provably fair random winner selection and Chainlink Automation for automated execution

 ## Overview